MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

 The main tasks for this exercise are as follows:

-1. Create and configure an Azure AD user account for administration of Azure AD DS domain
+1. Create and configure a Microsoft Entra user account for administration of Azure AD DS domain
-1. Deploy an Azure AD DS instance by using the Azure portal
+1. Deploy a Microsoft Entra DS instance by using the Azure portal
 1. Configure the network and identity settings of the Azure AD DS deployment

-#### Task 1: Create and configure an Azure AD user account for administration of Azure AD DS domain
+#### Task 1: Create and configure a Microsoft Entra user account for administration of Azure AD DS domain

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab and the Global Administrator role in the Azure AD tenant associated with the Azure subscription.
 1. In the web browser displaying the Azure portal, navigate  to the **Overview** blade of the Azure AD tenant and, in the vertical menu on the left side, in the **Manage** section, click **Properties**.